-Yes, there is a hotel inside the airport terminal where you can stay overnight.
-The hotel is equipped with conference rooms, gym, swimming pool, lounge, museum and many more.
+Yes, there is a TWA hotel inside the airport terminal where you can stay overnight.
+The hotel is equipped with conference rooms, a gym, swimming pool, lounge, museum and many more things.

 JFK Airport is completely smoke-free indoors, including e-cigarettes.
 There are designated smoking areas outside the terminals.